grek2/gamejam2025/README.md

 moral support provided by:

-Will(who did make music but i did not whatsoever implement it or even begin trying)
+Will(who did make music but i did not whatsoever implement it or even begin trying, cuz not enough time)

 Kate(who provided moral support and some ideas)